madflojo/efs2/index.md

 Efs2 is a small project to fit the fine line between complex configuration management and simple shell scripts.
 We are always looking for users to share their stories and contribute to our [examples repository](https://github.com/madflojo/efs2-examples).

-If you like Efs2, please tell others about it by sharing this project on the social media site of your choice
+If you like Efs2, please tell others about it by sharing this project on the social media site of your choice.